finbourne/sample-notebooks/README.md

 # Sample Jupyter Notebooks

-This repository contains sample notebooks showcasing how to use the LUSID SDK.
+This repository contains Jupyter notebooks showcasing how to use the LUSID SDK.
 You can find a list of the notebooks at [examples/README](examples/README.md).

 ![LUSID_by_Finbourne](https://content.finbourne.com/LUSID_repo.png)